greim/gen/src/chapters/08-advanced-topics.md

 All of this of course depends on having a `coroutine()` function that does the right thing.
 Fortunately, there are multiple libraries to choose from here, including [co](https://www.npmjs.com/package/co), [Bluebird.coroutine](https://www.npmjs.com/package/bluebird), and [Q.spawn](https://github.com/kriskowal/q).

-Finally, it's worth noting that this approach is so powerful that it inspired the [async functions](https://jakearchibald.com/2014/es7-async-functions/) proposal, which mirrors this technique, but at the language level, and without requiring a `coroutine()` function.
+Finally, it's worth noting that this approach is so powerful that it inspired the [async functions](https://jakearchibald.com/2014/es7-async-functions/) proposal.
 As of early 2016, it's a stage 3 EcmaScript proposal.

 ----------------